4Tipsy/online-album/documentation.md

 ---

 `users-imgs-folders` is a folder to contain users images,
-It contains `example` folder which is used to crate users folders (it is copied and renamed, after which it is a new user folder)
+It contains `example` folder which is used to crate users folders (it is copied and renamed, after that we get a new user folder)
 Every user folder contains a `structure.json`(info about every user’s image) and `profileImg.webp` (yep, it’s profile picture)
 `index.html` - predication is obvious